Jagoda11/Pirple-NodeJS-FullStack-Pizza-App/README.md

 6. **Email Receipt with Mailgun Integration** 🏃🏃
    Once an order is placed, email the user a receipt.
 This should be done by integrating with the Mailgun.com sandbox.
 Each Mailgun account has a sandbox domain (like `whatever@sandbox123.mailgun.org`) that allows sending emails without DNS setup.
 For more details, visit the [Mailgun FAQ](https://documentation.mailgun.com/en/latest/faqs.html#how-do-i-pick-a-domain-name-for-my-mailgun-account).

 Important Note: If you use external libraries (NPM) to integrate with Stripe or Mailgun, you will not pass this assignment.
 You must write your API calls from scratch.

 This is an open-ended assignment.
 You may take any direction you'd like to go with it, as long as your project includes the requirements.
 It can include anything else you wish as well.

 And please: Don't forget to document how a client should interact with the API you create!

+## Continuous Integration

+This project now includes a **GitHub Actions** workflow that automatically updates npm dependencies and performs a vulnerability scan.
+The workflow runs daily at 2 AM UTC and whenever changes are pushed to the `master` branch.
+It ensures that the project stays up-to-date.

+The workflow performs the following tasks:

+- Updates all npm dependencies, except for ESLint, which is pinned to a specific version.
+- Runs a vulnerability scan using the Debricked CLI.
+- Automatically commits and pushes changes to the repository if dependencies are updated.